Can Early Episodes of the TV Show Scandal Provide the Entrepreneur Valuable Business Lessons and Tips?

 - Know exactly what you want from life, because that is ultimately the basis of the way you create the strategy for your business.

 - Don't apologize for what you want.
-It's your life.
+As long as it is legal and you are providing a valuable service or product, remember it's your life.

 - Have a well thought out space for working whether your office location is home or elsewhere.
 Look at Olivia Pope's space, it says business, but it definitely says comfort, functionality and lots of style.
-Make yours as comfortable and functional.
+Make yours just as comfortable and functional.
 Add the touches that are unique to you and your style without breaking the budget.
 If you are a feng shui enthusiast, consider the benefits of feng shui for your working space.
+For most organization is a plus and having the tools to work with is a must.

 - Be willing to work occasionally with a client who can't afford your full service.
 Who knows?
-The client may have have incredible referrals.
+The client may have have incredible referrals they are willing to provide to you.
 More importantly, it feels good to help someone else.
 The caveat here is to be selective.
-It is your choice, at a time that makes sense for your business and they should pay something.
+It is your choice.
+Choose a time that makes sense for your business and they should pay something.

 - Don't give your services or product away.
 Know and believe in your worth and don't be afraid to let your potential customer know your worth.
 Charge accordingly and most of all, don't apologize for your fees.
 In Scandal, you never see Olivia Pope so much as blink when she sets her fees.
 Take a lesson.